ZennerIoT/ex_audit/README.md

 Both real tables and embedded schemas should go here.

-### Schema
+### Version Schema and Migration

-Create a schema module for the versions table.
+You need to copy the migration and the schema module for the versions table.
+This allows you to add custom fields to the table or decide which type to use for the primary key.

+#### `version.ex`

 ```elixir
 defmodule MyApp.Version